UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Mailroom: A complete program
 ############################

-Part 1
+Part 1: Establishing Data Structure (Lesson 4)
 ======

 **Using Python's basic data types and logic for a full program**

 **Assignment Structure:**
-This assignment is designed in three parts that will make use of your skills as you develop them through the first half of this course.
+This assignment is designed in three parts that will make use of your skills as you develop them during this course.
 You will complete and submit Part 1 for your homework in Lesson 3.
-You will continue to add functionality to your program in the following weeks, tackling and submitting Part 2 during Lesson 4 and Part 3 during Lesson 5.
-This will give you a strong foundation for success the final projects, a Mailroom program using object-oriented programming (Lesson 9), and a fully functional Mailroom program (Lesson 10).
+You will continue to add functionality to your program in the following weeks, tackling and submitting Part 2 for Lesson 4,  Part 3 for Lesson 5, and Part 4 for Lesson 6.
+This progressive work will give you a strong foundation for success the final projects, a Mailroom program using object-oriented programming (Lesson 9), and a fully functional Mailroom program (Lesson 10).

-...Comment.
-Above text is a draft orienting students to the assignment.
-I see that in the edX shell, the assignment is split into three parts.
-If you've decided to provide all the info in one document, which you can make an argument for, that you need to make that structure explicit.
-Also, I don't see Parts 2 and 3 assigned in the GitHub index https://uwpce-pythoncert.github.io/PythonCertDevel/exercises/index.html#.
-Wondering if there's a reason that the GitHub index varies from the edX course, and if these will be reconciled at some point.
-FYI, the Parts 2 and 3 don't seem to be referenced in the Canvas course shells I could find.
-...

 Program Goal:
 -----